sorbet/sorbet/website/docs/type-assertions.md

   → View on sorbet.run
 </a>

-Here's the same example with `T.must_because`, showing custom error messages.
-The error message is provided as a block, so that the error message is only computed if the exception would be raised.
+Here's the same example with `T.must_because`, showing the user of custom reasons.
+The reason is provided as a block that returns a `String`, so that the reason is only computed if the exception would be raised.

 ```ruby
 class A